symfony/symfony/src/Symfony/Component/Encryption/README.md

 Encryption Component
 ====================

-The Encryption Component is an opinionated, high level abstraction over encryption libraries and PHP's Sodium extension.
+The Encryption Component is an opinionated, high level abstraction over PHP's Sodium extension.
 Encryption should be understandable without an degree in Cryptography.

 **This Component is experimental**.
 [Experimental features](https://symfony.com/doc/current/contributing/code/experimental.html)